jesseangelis/NoTraDAM/README.md

 ## Method

 Before utilizing NoTraDAM, you need to follow these steps:
-- Have a genome annotation file (reference annotation) and chromosome sequence file (genome fasta) ready
-- Use these to simulate reads
+- Simulate reads based on a reference annotation.
-- Remove a subest of the transcripts and their exons from the gtf file
+- Remove a subset of the annotated reads from the reference.
-- Use a novel transcript detection algortihm with the simulated reads and the reduced annotation file.
-- The algorithm should produce a new annotaiton file (query annotation) where the known and novel transcripts are included
+- Predict novel transcripts with your tool of interest.

 Run command:
 ```